Nature and Environmental Services

 A science-based approach to managing greenhouse gas emissions is now well-established and a priority issue in boardrooms.
 Yet this is not the case for biodiversity.
 Both net zero and nature positive should be qualifiers in winning bids and tenders.

-Further, it is critical that biodiversity also becomes part of the discussion from off-set, not an afterthought or add-on.
+Further, it is critical that biodiversity also becomes part of the discussion from the start, not an afterthought or add-on.

-The upcoming Environment Bill contains significant uplift in legislative power which will also drive significant change in the systems of waste and recycling, addressing important areas such as:
+The Environment Act 2021 contains significant uplift in legislative power which will also drive significant change in the systems of waste and recycling, addressing important areas such as:

-This section of the Bill supports the implementation of clear labelling to allow consumers to make more informed choices.
+On Sustainable Consumption, the Act supports the implementation of clear labelling to allow consumers to make more informed choices.
 There are also additional general powers to set resource efficiency requirements aimed at promoting recyclability, durability and repairability.

-The UK’s waste treatment and recycling is worth £7.8 billion annually to the UK economy and employs 123,000 people across 92 companies.
+- The UK’s waste treatment and recycling is worth £7.8 billion annually to the UK economy and employs 123,000 people across 92 companies. [i]

-The UK produces 221 million tonnes of rubbish a year and the waste management process generates 8% of the UK’s total emissions.
+- The UK produces 221 million tonnes of rubbish a year and the waste management process generates 8% of the UK’s total emissions. [ii]

-Waste crime, which has risen by 53% in just the last three years, costs England nearly £1 billion annually.
+- Waste crime, which has risen by 53% in just the last three years, costs England nearly £1 billion annually. [iii]

 We are delighted to be involved in the Get Nature Positive initiative.